 5) The Educator

 You can see them running a session or simply mingling with peers.
-They usually look very distinguished and confident, as this is most likely a hundredth conference they’ve been to, and they trained many of its attendees and speakers.
+They usually look very distinguished and confident, as this is most likely the hundredth conference they’ve been to, and they trained many of its attendees and speakers.
 At one of the previous ATA events we had an honor of dining with a veteran translator who had attended some of the first ATA conferences, and the chat was so interesting that it became the highlight of the conference for us.
 Whether they present at this conference or not, educators are a great source of knowledge and fun stories.

 How to: Look sharp and ask many questions.